 Perhaps no one had more of an international influence on the progress of medicines safety as him, and in a way that forged friendships as well as safety systems for patients.

-With thanks to Cecilia Biriell for her help in preparing this article, and to others whose messages after Sten’s death form part of this article, even if not quoted directly.
+With thanks to Cecilia Biriell for her help in preparing this article, and to others whose messages after Sten’s death form part of it, even if not quoted directly.